ebezzam/ebezzam.github.io/projects.md

 ### Research

-* **Data augmentation and room simulation for far-field recognition (2019-now)**<br>
+* **Data augmentation and room simulation for far-field recognition (2019-2020)**<br>
-As part of my work at Snips and currently at Sonos, I work on data augmentation and room simulation techniques for far-field recognition.
-We recently submitted a paper to Interspeech 2020.
+As part of my work at Snips / Sonos, I worked on data augmentation and room simulation techniques for far-field recognition.
+[Here](https://arxiv.org/pdf/2006.02774.pdf) is some of the work we did on closing the gap between simulated and measured room impulse responses.
 <br />

 * **Microphone array processing (2015-2018)**<br>